-Our initial work has been exploring 'T1' and 'T2' images (the conventional MRI measurements) to classify brain tissue automatically, with the aim of developing ideas to be applied to spectroscopic measurements at lower resolutions.
+Our initial task was exploring 'T1' and 'T2' images (the conventional MRI measurements) to classify brain tissue automatically, with the aim of developing ideas to be applied to spectroscopic measurements at lower resolutions.

 Consider image to be made up of 'white matter', 'grey matter', 'CSF' (cerebro-spinal fluid) and 'skull'.